 - The bank may give your business more time to recover.

-- The bank may accept varied payment plans.
+- You may also negotiate for varied payment plans.

 - In special circumstances, the bank may grant an additional loan or line of credit.

 This article from RSM provides more details on how a bank conduct investigations on businesses with respect to bank loans.

 Take the bank’s investigation seriously because the bank can make a recommendation that has a wide effect on your business – either the bank can cancel the loan or offer further finance.
 If your business is doing good, there is nothing to worry about as long as you inform the bank and discuss with the bank your options.
 If your business is not doing good, be candid and seek the advice of the bank on the steps to take.